HealthIntersections/fhirserver/README.md

 These are broken up into modules:
 * x-all.x: Install the entire tool chain
 * x-update.x: Just update the libaries and build.
 Use this after you've run x-all.x once

 * x-toolchain.x: installs the actual tool chain
 * x-libraries.x: installs/updates the libraries
 * x-fhirserver.x: does the actual build of the 3 applications

+In general, the intent is to only use the first two

 You can run these without parameters, in which case they'll attempt to use a default location (/tmp/fsbuild for linux, r:/fsbuild - ram drive - for windows).
 In that location, all the tools and libraries are installed, including a fully working version of the lazarus IDE which is used for developing